Z1zyw/LoRA-DETR/README.md

-# LoRA-DETR
+# LoRA-DETR [AAAI 2026]
-[AAAI2026] Integrating Diverse Assignment Strategies into DETRs
+[AAAI2026] Integrating Diverse Assignment Strategies into DETRs.
+Paper and code will be released soon.